 Proposals for replacement dwellings will be supported so long as they do not overcrowd or over-develop the existing site and do not detract from the amenities on neighbouring sites.
 As with new developments, replacement developments should, wherever possible, comply with the Village Design Statement and avoid harm or damage to the natural environment.
-This policy will only apply to lawful dwellings and does not apply to caravans or mobile homes.
+This policy does not apply to caravans or mobile homes.